-- 9.19.
+9.19.
 This is largely sited upon a large swathe of the lay-down area identified in the Local Plan as a source of spoil to create development platforms for the wider Unity Regeneration Project.
-Whilst the Local Plan is silent upon the restoration and after care anticipated, a country park would clearly conform with Policy 69 providing an appropriate after-use which would not only complement the wider Unity Regeneration Project but also assist in encouraging active and healthy lifestyles.
-The Regulation 14 consultation upon the NDP identified a larger country park, than now proposed.
-However, due to the lack of funding and a subsequent planning permission (22/01107/FULM) for the erection of a warehouse building on part of the site the scale of the country park has been reduced. - 9.20.
+Whilst the Local Plan is silent upon the restoration and after

+- 9.20.
 The responses to the resident's questionnaire showed that 93.4% wanted to see a country park created on part of the slag heaps.
 Suggested uses within the park included facilities such as a miniature sized railway, tennis courts, picnic space, a mini maze, ponds, lakes and trees and a scenic walk. - 9.21.
-Doncaster Council's Green Space Audit13 identifies that there are no large open spaces within Stainforth and nothing akin to a public park.
+Doncaster Council's Green Space Audit identifies that there are no large open spaces within Stainforth and nothing akin to a public park.
 In addition, the audit also identifies deficits in informal and formal open space.
 The creation of a country park will not only assist in filling these deficits but will also provide a focus for the regeneration of the town and help tackle the deprivation by promoting active recreational activities.
 There are numerous successful country parks which have been developed on former colliery sites both within Doncaster and further afield.
 These include the former Bullcroft Colliery in Carcroft and Frickley Colliery in Pontefract.
 The former Rossington Colliery site is currently in the process of being regenerated into numerous uses including a country park. - 9.22.
 The country park will build on the network of open and green spaces already within Stainforth providing connections between different areas of the town the rail station and beyond.
-It will include a multi-use community area which will enhance the towns cultural offer, provide interpretation of its former use14 and other appropriate uses. - 9.23.
+It will include a multi-use community area which will enhance the towns cultural offer, provide interpretation of its former use and other appropriate uses. - 9.23.
 The country park will also provide net sustainability benefits to Stainforth and the wider Unity Regeneration Project.
 This will be via biodiversity net gain, carbon sequestration through additional vegetation, the promotion of sustainable transport and the regeneration of an abandoned site.

-13 Doncaster Local Development Framework Green Space Audit, July 2013
+&lt;sup>13 Doncaster Local Development Framework Green Space Audit, July 2013

-14 This should be via a virtual experience
+&lt;sup>14 This should be via a virtual experience